Tax Strategy

 1. Compliance

 The fundamental principle underlying all the tax decisions within the Company is that of seeking to pay the right amount of tax in the right place at the right time.
-This is mandated at a global level by the Board of Management of our parent company, Volkswagen AG.
+This is mandated at a global level by the Board of Management of our parent company, Volkswagen AG, and by the management of our internal Brand Group headed by Audi AG.
 The aim is to disclose all relevant facts and circumstances to the tax authorities and to claim reliefs and incentives where these are made available by tax legislation.

 2. Open and transparent approach to engaging with His Majesty’s Revenue & Customs (“HMRC”)